 Cafe Mickey was pretty much the end of our trip to Disneyland Paris.
 We headed back to the Newport to collect our bags and then it was time to head home.

 Now to crunch the numbers!
 As you can see had we paid for every meal of total meal costs for 3 nights/4 days would have been a whopping £592.83.
 This doesn’t even include drinks.
 That was almost the cost of our entire holiday.
 Needless to say we were over the moon with that!

 Now had you paid for a meal plan it would have been £351 so that’s still a massive saving of £241.83.
 In my mind it would have been worth every penny!

 As I said earlier things the meal plans are changing from the 29th March 2017.
 The onsite hotels will no longer offer breakfast in the price of the room.
 If you receive a free plan as part of your package you will receive a quick service voucher for breakfast.
 This can be used at the Cafe Hyperion (in the main Disneyland park).
 If you add and pay for a meal plan then your breakfast will be at your Disney hotel.
 The meal plan prices are going up as you can imagine.
 For the Plus plan the prices will be £53 per adult and £34 per child.
 Below is full details of the plans post 29th March 2017.

 To sum everything up quickly because this was a looong blog post.
 Do we think that the meal plans are worth it.
-The answer is 100% yes!!
+The answer is 100% yes.
 Particularly if you buy the Plus or Premium plans.
-Even after the price rises it still would have saved us over £150!!
-If you can bag it for free then your onto a winner (ps there was still quite a few winter packages available that are offering free dining!)
+Even after the price rises it still would have saved us over £150!
+If you can bag it for free then your onto a winner.

 There are cheaper ways to eat within the parks but I personally think the choice and quality of the restaurants on the plans makes it worth the purchase!